What Does Zero Deposit Mean When Renting?Written By PropertyLoop February 16, 2021

 Many letting agents these days are offering landlords the option of taking up a ‘nil deposit scheme.’

-Are Deposit Replacement Schemes FCA Approved?
+How to Deposit Replacement Schemes Work?